neoforged/Documentation/docs/concepts/registries.md

 ```

 :::note
-Query operations should always use vanilla `Registry`s, not `DeferredRegister`s.
-This is because `DeferredRegister`s are merely registration utilities and effectively do not exist after registration has finished.
+Query operations always use vanilla `Registry`s, not `DeferredRegister`s.
+This is because `DeferredRegister`s are merely registration utilities.
 :::

 :::danger